giuliaprosio/cartography-webapp/README.md

 ## Build

+Build frontend and backend:

+    make

+Target platform can be set with the `TARGET` variable (default to `native`):

+    TARGET=greensoft make

+Build only frontend:

+    make frontend

-Build for current platform:
+Build backend for current platform:

     make native

-Or simply:

-    make

-Build for Greensoft routers:
+Build backend for Greensoft routers:

     make greensoft